 Nakupenda is a Swahili word to mean ‘I love You’, and visitors really love this beach.
 At Nakupenda beach, you can enjoy the following: Sand bathing, relax on sandbank, motorboat riding, discover marine life around the sandbank, enjoy the seasonal fruits and seafood, brilliant birdlife, snorkeling and a visit to Prison Island.

 Below is a Nakupenda beach scoring by flightnetwork.com

 |Sheer Untouched Beauty||Remoteness||Sand and Water Quality||Annual Days of Sunshine||Average Annual Temp|

-CNN says “Nungwi is one of the rare Zanzibari beaches untroubled by severe undulations of high and low tides, making it perfect for all-day water activities”
+Nungwi was recognized in CNN’s List of ‘100 Best Beaches of the World’ in 2014.
+CNN say “Nungwi is one of the rarest beaches in Zanzibar, untroubled by severe undulations of high and low tides, making it perfect for all-day water activities”

-With many beautiful spots along its shore and between the mainland and Zanzibar Island, there’s a plethora of sandy shores, rocky cliffs and spectacular views for just you to pick from.
+There’s no doubt about it, Tanzania is a fantastic destination for beach-lovers.
+With many beautiful spots along its shores and between the Mainland and Zanzibar Island, Tanzania has a plethora of sandy shores, rocky cliffs and spectacular views for you to pick from.

 So what beach are you going to visit on your holiday in Africa?